vacp2p/rfc/content/docs/rfcs/48/README.md

 1. As mentioned in [Slashing](#slashing), the slashing mechanism may not have the intended effect on the user.
 2. This spec inherits the security considerations of the [RLN spec](https://rfc.vac.dev/spec/32/#security-considerations).
 3. This spec inherits the security considerations of [Interep](https://docs.interep.link/).
+4. A user may make multiple registrations using the same Interep proofs but different identity commitments.
+The way to mitigate this is to check if the nullifier hash has been detected previously in proof verification.

 # References